 Gary D. Myers is a writer, artist, and archaeologist living in New Orleans.
-He currently serves as the Director of Public Relations at New Orleans Baptist Theological Seminary.
+He currently serves as the Director of Communications at New Orleans Baptist Theological Seminary.
 Gary received three Baptist Communicators Association awards for writing and photography for his coverage of the Hurricane Katrina aftermath.
 He and his wife Kimberly have one son, Jonathan.

 Originally from Calvin, Oklahoma, Gary majored in communication and minored in art at Southeastern Oklahoma State University in Durant earning a Bachelor of Arts degree.
 He also earned a Master of Divinity degree at New Orleans Baptist Theological Seminary.
 Gary completed the Master of Arts (Biblical Archaeology) at NOBTS in 2018.